superhero/js.core/README.md

 As you can see, there's a menu where you can select different aid for code and coumentation generation.

-### Problems installing globbaly?
+### Problems installing globally?

-This is a guid on how to install the package globaly, if you have problems with permissions, eg: `npm WARN checkPermissions Missing write access to /usr/lib/node_modules`
+This is a guid on how to install the package globally, if you have problems with permissions, eg: `npm WARN checkPermissions Missing write access to /usr/lib/node_modules`

 #### Solution